sixteencharacter/2110471_yott_backend/README.md

 - Download the .env file from <ask your pal> and place it in the root directory of the folder
 - Install python modules with `pip install -r requirements.txt`
 - Run main.py with `python main.py`
+- run the scripts `alembic upgrade head` to sync the database with the schema
 ## Quick start

 1. Ensure the `keycloak` folder (extracted from the Google Drive zip) is placed at the repository root as described in Prerequisites.